 Debtors with delinquent tax debt often worry about IRS tax liens during bankruptcy.

-Here are a few facts about tax liens and bankruptcy:
+Facts about tax liens and bankruptcy:

 1. Tax liens survive the bankruptcy discharge.